Frequently Asked Questions

 - A plastic bag - for waterproof storage, or cutting up into 'temporary string'

 - A coin for the phone - in an era when mobiles didn't exist, to use in call boxes, or to pay the owner for making a call from a private phone.

 - A pencil and paper - for making notes (back in the day we didn't use permission slips for outings, just handed parents a handwritten note which Brown Owl had dictated to us . . .)

 - Current Pocket Book or Record Card - as well as handbooks, our challenges were printed in a pocket-size format so they could easily be carried and referred to.

 Positioning Badges on Uniform

-Post 1990, this ceased, and it was then entirely up to the individual whether or not they wished to sew badges on sashes, and if they opted to do so, where each was positioned.
-Some units may choose to invent their own byelaws or even issue unofficial diagrams, but even then it is up to the individual whether to follow these local suggestions or not, as such unit byelaws were initially very strongly discouraged!
-Nevertheless, sashes should always be worn on the right shoulder, with the notch at the neck!
+Post 1990, this ceased, and it was then entirely up to the individual whether or not they wished to sew badges on sashes, then from the 2000s on other garments if wished - and if they opted to do so, where each was positioned.
+Some units may choose to invent their own byelaws or even issue unofficial diagrams, but even then it is entirely up to the individual whether to follow these local suggestions or not, as such unit byelaws were initially very strongly discouraged!
+Nevertheless, sashes, if used, should always be worn on the right shoulder, with the notch at the neck!

 Brownie First Class

 Part of Brownie Traditions badge, the badge the Brownies worked for wasn't commonly known by that name, it was usually referred to as Golden Hand - even in the official publications!

 After passing their 'tenderfoot' tests (the equivalent of modern pre-Promise work) the Brownies worked for Golden Bar (the lower of the two badges shown), and had to pass set tests, these could be passed gradually.
 The badge was worn above the left pocket on the frock, as seen below.